Yan-Vi/minimal_DI/README.md

 To use MinDI you need to initialize it **MinDI.DefaultInit()**, it will create default context.

-If you are using **InjectComponent** you need to set ExecutionOrder of your Registration script lower than -20000 so it executes before **InjectComponent** starts Injection of registered dependencies
+If you are using **InjectComponent** you need to set ExecutionOrder of your Registration script lower than -20000 so it executes before **InjectComponent** starts Injection of registered dependencies.

 Register components on **Awake()** in your **Dependency Registration** script: